pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/KiU-Net/README.md

 # Liver and tumor segmentation - KiU-Net

-Adaptation and improvement of the existing neural network KiU-Net from the conference paper: [KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations](https://arxiv.org/abs/2006.04878).
+Adaptation and improvement of the existing neural network KiU-Net from the conference paper: [KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations](https://arxiv.org/abs/2006.04878) by Jeya Maria Jose Valanarasu, Vishwanath A. Sindagi, Ilker Hacihaliloglu and Vishal M. Patel (2021).
 The repository where we get the code can be found [here](https://github.com/jeya-maria-jose/KiU-Net-pytorch).

 The task to solve for this architecture is to segment from medical CT-contrast-enhaced scans from the public dataset [LiTS challenge](https://competitions.codalab.org/competitions/17094) the liver and tumor separately.